 The Gaggia Classic has been around since the 90s, and it is still highly regarded today for the simple fact that it still produces one of the best-tasting cups of espresso there is.
-In terms of taste consistency though, it is not nearly as good as the Express, which is why it came in second on this list.
+In terms of taste consistency though, it was not nearly as good as the Breville Express, which is why it came in second on this list.

 The main reason for this is said to be the finicky tendencies of its pump, with it sometimes not being able to maintain constant pressure when it matters most.
 Moreover, its steam wand also left a lot left to be desired, as it’s made of plastic and doesn’t quite foam milk with micro bubbles.
-Foaming milk with adequate micro foam, is of course very much dependent on the maker’s prowess; however, the experts have tried this themselves, but with no such luck thus far.
+Foaming milk with adequate micro foam is of course very much dependent on the maker’s prowess; however, the experts have tried this themselves, but with no such luck thus far.

 Thankfully, this steam wand can easily be replaced, and it’s also very straightforward to do it.
 You may learn more on how to do this here, or get a quality steam wand here.
 After getting the recommended wand, if you like, you may also learn how to create latte art here.
 Yes, in case if you didn’t know by now, the steam wand provided out-of-the-box by the Classic is not quite good enough to produce latte art, but only good enough to produce cappuccino foam.